The monohull vs catamaran debate isn’t anything new in the sailing world.

 Unlike a monohull, a catamaran consists of two shells, linked with a frame and unlike a monohull, it does not have the lead keel, therefore it is generally faster than a similar-sized monohull, especially off the wind.
 Most of the catamarans on the market are designs for trade wade sailing, therefore, they sail very poorly.
 On the other hand, under light wind, most catamarans will often be slower than similar-sized monohull due to wetted surface drag.

 Some shipyards are known to build high-performance luxury catamarans such as Gunboat, the innovative trimarans from Neel, the powerful Outremer catamarans, or the centerboard type of catamarans from Catana group.

 Catamarans do not roll from one wave to the other as a monohull, they rarely tilt more than 5 degrees, so the navigation is less tiring, and guests can eat, sleep and live on the catamaran more comfortably than on a monohull with fewer opportunities to catch the seasick.
 Walking on the deck of a catamaran is easier because the boat is flat.

 On a monohull, from the early puffs, the boat starts to heel naturally and for many boaters and sailors is one of the charms and pleasures of sailing.

 Most catamarans have a draft of about 1 meter, allowing anchoring near the coast.
-This will be possible only with centerboard keel in large monohulls such as luxury sailing Vitters Sharlou.
+This will be possible only with a centerboard keel in large monohulls such as luxury sailing Vitters Sharlou.
 If you wish to anchor in the lagoons of the Caribbean near the beaches, a catamaran will be more suitable.

-On the other hand, due to its two hulls, catamarans are wider than monohulls, therefore, this increases the cost of marina dockage and they will have to be slipped on end ties.
+Concerning mooring in a marina, because of their two hulls, catamarans are wider than monohulls, which increases the costs of dockage if they can find a place there!
 Large multihull Motoryacht such as Sunreef supreme Mayrilou, will be limited in the choice of marina dockage during high season.
 This beaminess also limits the choice of shipyard services for repair and maintenance.